Get Help From a Divorce Lawyer Near You

 AT THE GENTRY LAW FIRM, YOU’LL ALWAYS BE WELL INFORMED & TAKEN CARE OF.

-Based in Marietta, GA, our experienced divorce attorneys assist people across Metro Atlanta and the surrounding counties of Cobb, Fulton, DeKalb, Gwinnett, Clayton, and others with every aspect of their divorce filing.
+Based in Marietta, GA, our experienced divorce attorneys assist people across in Cobb County and the surrounding counties of, Fulton, DeKalb, Gwinnett, Clayton, and throughout Metro Atlanta with every aspect of their divorce filing.

 Understanding Eligibility for Divorce in Georgia

 To file for divorce in Georgia, you or your spouse must be a Georgia resident for at least six months.
 A member of the armed forces can also file if they were stationed within Georgia for a year.

 Georgia Law (§ 19-5-3) lists various “Grounds” or reasons for a divorce, but the most common is a no-fault filing based on the marriage being “irretrievably broken.”
 This means the parties cannot repair the relationship, and the marriage must end.